There are two churn recognition options available for all ChartMogul customers and one specific to Recurly.

 If you alter the churn recognition setting, the change in how ChartMogul recognizes churn in your account will only be reflected going forwards.
 You will need to re-import your data to make the behavior consistent historically and going forwards.

-This option only works for the following ChartMogul integrations: Recurly, Braintree, Chargify, Stripe and PayPal.
-Other ChartMogul maintained integrations not mentioned will recognize cancellations at the time of cancellation.
+The churn recognition settings only applies to the following ChartMogul integrations: Recurly, Braintree, Chargify, Stripe and PayPal.
+All other integrations will always recognize cancellations at the time of cancellation